-Tumeric, or rather Curcumin, the active compound in Tumeric is antioxidant, anti-inflammatory, improves the lining of the blood vessels (could help with heart disease), can help with arthritis along with many other benefits check out healthline.com .
+There are numerous benefits of Tumeric, or rather Curcumin, (the active compound), it is antioxidant and anti-inflammatory, this improves the lining of the blood vessels.
+So it could help with heart disease and arthritis.
 The important thing is to take it with black pepper, otherwise the body doesn’t absorb the curcumin.
-Ive tried various methods including grating fresh turmeric and ginger to make a tea, apart from staining your fingers bright nicotine yellow (never a good look for a yoga teacher), I found it was an acquired taste that I took as a shot = urghh.
+I’ve tried various methods including grating fresh turmeric and ginger to make a tea, apart from staining your fingers bright nicotine yellow (never a good look for a yoga teacher), I found it was an acquired taste, that I took as a shot = urghh.

 I now make make it as a paste, it’s dead easy, quick, can be kept in the fridge in a kilner jar AND doesn’t stain my fingers!
 I love adding it to oat milk (super creamy) to make a latte before going to bed.
 I also love adding extras; couple of drops of vanilla essence, agave syrup and cinnamon – just because (I add cinnamon to practically everything, given half the chance).
-So here’s the recipe….ENJOY
+So here’s my special turmeric tea recipe….ENJOY

 1 Cup Water